Updated August 9th, 2018.

-A brand new hostel located in a unique local neighbourhood of Kuala Lumpur, iO Hotel is a fantastic place for backpackers wanting to get to know a different side to the city.
+A brand new hostel located in a unique local neighbourhood of Kuala Lumpur, iO Capsule Hotel is a fantastic place for backpackers wanting to get to know a different side of the city.
 With trendy new capsule beds, as well as modern private rooms, you’ll find a mix of travellers staying here.
 The friendly owners, Kristine and Deryck, will be happy to give you tips and any advice needed to explore the area!

 What makes iO Hotel Unique?

 Location – Most backpackers when they visit KL decide to stay in the bustling area of Chinatown.
 It’s an area that’s jam-packed with scruffy hostels, knock-off market stalls and street vendors and is a lively place to visit, however in our opinion, there are other much more interesting places to explore in the city! iO Hotel is located in Pudu, which is about a 20-minute walk from the city centre.
 It’s not (yet) a backpacker hub, which means that people are super friendly to tourists and you’ll get a much better sense of what it’s like to live in a local neighbourhood of KL.
 The area is very multi-cultural, with Indian, Bangladeshi, Hokkien Chinese and Burmese refugees all living in harmony (or so it seemed to us).
 There are some awesome and extremely cheap local restaurants located within walking distance of the hostel.
 Don’t miss the Indian buffet for 8RM just a few doors down from the hostel or eat Roti and Chai for breakfast for 5RM.
 You’ll hear different languages, taste different foods and get a real taste of the multi-cultural aspect of KL, which is surely one of the highlights of the city.